Salisbury City v Woking

 Raymond McEnhill Stadium

-Follow A322 and M3, leaving at junction 8 to join the A303.
-Leave A303 at the Countess Roundabout / Amesbury Junction and carry on through the town onto the A345.
+Follow the A322 and M3, leaving the motorway at junction 8 to join the A303.
+Leave the A303 at the Countess Roundabout / Amesbury Junction and carry on through the town onto the A345.
 Continue towards Salisbury, past the turn-off to Boscombe Down on the left, up the hill and through the traffic lights at High Post (a hotel and nightclub are on your right) and carry on down to the Beehive junction roundabout.
 There is a large white sign, clearly marked 'football ground' in brown writing at the bottom.
 Turn left, through the first small roundabout and then left into Partridge Way.

 Come on, you Cards!